Registrations are now closed

-For a second time, we are working in partnership with independent experts iChoosr and local councils to give homeowners the opportunity to generate renewable energy at home through a group-buying solar panel scheme.
+We are working in partnership with independent experts iChoosr and local councils to give homeowners the opportunity to generate renewable energy at home through a group-buying solar panel scheme.

 Solar Together operates on a group-buying approach, with the core principle that by coming together homeowners will have enhanced buying power which allows the approved providers to offer a better price than individual homeowners might get from entering the market alone.

-Register online to become part of the group for free and without obligation.
+Applicants register to become part of the group for free and without obligation.

-Registration is open between 21 August – 27 October.
+Registration is open from 19th August 2024'

-Our approved solar installers will bid for the work in a reverse ‘auction’.
+Our approved solar installers bid for the work in a reverse ‘auction’.
 The most competitive offer, from these pre-vetted installers, wins the auction.

 Telephone and email support are on-hand throughout the whole process, which, together with information sessions, will allow households to make an informed decision in a safe and hassle-free environment.